 5.4.1.4.
-Direct - External Organization Network
+Direct - External Organization Virtual Datacenter Network

-Connecting a vApp to an organization network that has a direct connection to an external network connects the vApp directly to the external network and deploys the vApp there with the external network's IP addressing.
+Connecting a vApp to an organization virtual datacenter network that has a direct connection to an external network connects the vApp directly to the external network and deploys the vApp there with the external network's IP addressing.
 An example vApp with three virtual machines using this configuration is shown in the following figure.

-Figure 9.
-Direct Connection to a Directly-Connected External Organization Network
+Figure 10.
+Direct Connection to a Directly-Connected External Organization Virtual Datacenter Network

 5.4.1.5.
-Direct - External Organization Network (Routed)
+Direct - External Organization Virtual Datacenter Network (Routed)

-If the same example vApp with three virtual machines is connected to an organization network that has a routed connection to an external network, the vApp is connected to an organization network and is deployed there with the organization network's IP addressing.
-The Edge device then provides NAT between the IP addressing of the organization network and the external network.
-This scenario is shown in Figure 10.
+If the same example vApp with three virtual machines is connected to an organization virtual datacenter network that has a routed connection to an external network, the vApp is connected to an organization virtual datacenter network and is deployed there with the organization virtual datacenter network's IP addressing.
+The Edge Gateway device then provides a routed connection between the organization virtual datacenter network and the external network.
+This scenario is shown in the following figure.

-Figure 10.
-Direct Connection to a Routed External Organization Network
+Figure 11.
+Direct Connection to a Routed External Organization Virtual Datacenter Network

 5.4.1.6.
-Direct - Internal Organization Network (Isolated)
+Direct - Internal Organization Virtual Datacenter Network (Isolated)

-As shown in the following figure, if the same vApp is connected directly to an isolated organization network, the vApp is deployed there with the organization network's IP addressing.
+As shown in the following figure, if the same vApp is connected directly to an isolated organization virtual datacenter network, the vApp is deployed there with the organization virtual datacenter network's IP addressing.

-Figure 11.
-Direct Connection to an Isolated Internal Organization Network
+Figure 12.
+Direct Connection to an Isolated Internal Organization Virtual Datacenter Network

-Organization External Network (Isolated)
+Organization Virtual Datacenter Network (Isolated)